 We have be asked to circulate the following to you regarding advanced clinical practice in osteopathy.
 Please feel free to share with your colleagues, there is also a patient version to share.

-The SOAP Team.
+The SOAP committee.

 The Society of Osteopaths in Animal Practice – supporting your profession.

 Members of the SOAP committee work tirelessly toward a better future for animal osteopaths and the profession as a whole.
 Over the years, SOAP has gone from strength to strength, but as the profession changes, so must we.
 Today, animal osteopathy faces new challenges and our work as a committee, has been to ensure the safety and security of the profession and its’ members.

 Maintaining a strong presence within the Osteopathic Alliance